TritonDataCenter/rfd/rfd/0149/README.md

   * `content_md5` - A byte sequence representing the MD5 hash of the object content
   * `content_type` - A string representing the value of the HTTP Content-Type header for this object.
   * `headers` - A set of key-value mappings from HTTP header name to HTTP header value.
+  * `roles` - An array of UUID values representing the valid roles for the object.
   * `sharks` - A set of key-value mappings from datacenter to manta storage identifier.
 This value of this column indicates where the object data resides.
 The type of this column is a text array to account for the